-- "Dispenses or supervises the dispensing of medications and related supplies according to prescriptions written by physicians"
+- Dispense or supervise the dispensation of medications and related supplies, according to physicians' prescriptions.

-- "Counsels patients regarding appropriate use of medications"
+- Counsel patients regarding appropriate use of medications.

-- "Collaborates with other healthcare professionals to plan, monitor, review and evaluate patient effectiveness"
+- Collaborate with other healthcare professionals to plan, monitor, review and evaluate patient effectiveness.

-- "Participates in the education of patients and staff on drug therapy"
+- Educate patients and staffer on drug therapies.

 How to Become a Pharmacist

-Every state in the U.S. licenses pharmacists.
-While each state has its own requirements, all applicants must pass the North American Pharmacist Exam, which the National Association of Boards of Pharmacy (NABP) administers.
-Most states also require graduates to pass the Multistate Pharmacy Jurisprudence Exam (MPJE), a test of pharmacy law that is also under the purvue of the NABP.
-Some states give an additional exam that tests knowledge of pharmacy law.
+Every U.S. state licenses pharmacists and has its own set of requirements.
+All applicants must pass the North American Pharmacist Exam, administered by the National Association of Boards of Pharmacy (NABP).
+Most states also require graduates to pass a pharmacy law test known as the Multistate Pharmacy Jurisprudence Exam (MPJE).

 What Soft Skills Do You Need to Succeed as a Pharmacist?

-- Reading Comprehension: You must be able to understand written information.
+- Reading Comprehension: The ability to understand written information.

-- Active Listening: The ability to understand what your customers and coworkers are telling you is essential.
+- Active Listening: The ability to understand customers and coworkers.

-- Verbal Communication: You must be able to provide clear and concise instructions for administering medication to patients, caretakers, and other healthcare workers.
+- Verbal Communication: The ability to provide clear and concise instructions for administering medication to patients, caretakers and other healthcare workers.

-- Critical Thinking: When solving problems, you must know how to weigh the merits of possible solutions.
+- Critical Thinking: The ability to solve problems and weigh the merits of different possible solutions.